athomasq/athomasq.github.io/startups.md

 When quantity increases and quality is variable, curation becomes valuable.
 So I thought I'd post links to some of the resources that I found most useful in my own journey.
 I've organized them by theme:

 - Oracles: the voices that define this era of tech entrepreneurship
-- Ideas: how to
+- Ideas: find something worth doing
-- Growth
-- Metrics
-- Sales
-- Marketing
+- Growth:
+- Metrics: measure what matters, and make your measurements matter
 - Blogroll
 - Newbies

 There is a lot of material here, and for that I make no excuses.
 If you're serious about building a startup, you have to put in the work.
 I know of no successful founders who are not also learning machines.
-And if you can benefit from other people's wisdom (instead of learning yourself by trial and error or deducing from first principles), why wouldn't you?
+And if you can benefit from other people's wisdom (instead of learning yourself by trial and error or deducing everything from first principles), why wouldn't you?

 Note that most of these are relevant for early stage founders, ie, from zero till about Series B -- after that, founders typically have access to far better and more focused sources of expertise than articles on the internet, no matter how insightful.

+Note also that much of this material is a few years old.
+The best current wisdom is to be found on Twitter and Substack; it hasn't yet been collected into books or blog posts.
+See the Newbies section for more.

 I welcome recommendations for new articles to add to this list -- please [email me] your suggestions!